Electrically Tunable Harmonics in Time-modulated Metasurfaces for Wavefront Engineering: Time Modulated Metasurface

-The unitcell of the implemented metasurface is demonstrated schematically in Fig. \ref{fig:Fig2}.
-It is composed of an array of subwavelength microwires with a periodicity of $\Lambda=130 \mu$m on a silica substrate with a thickness of $80\mu$m.
-The topology of microwires are chosen to meet two requirements: (i) support Mie resonances to increase modulation depth and frequency conversion efficiency, and (ii) allow for biasing graphene in a parallel capacitor configuration.
-The cores are made of silicon with radius of $R_{core}=40 \mu$m which are subsequently coated by thin insulating SiO$_2$ layers with radial thickness of 20 nm, in accordance to the biasing requirements.
-The electrical biasing can be done by applying a voltage between the silicon core and the graphene which requires doping of the silicon \cite{sorger2012ultra}.
-Here, we use an n-type silicon with the background concentration of $n=10^{15}$ cm$^{-3}$.
+The unit cell of the implemented metasurface is demonstrated schematically in Fig. \ref{fig:Fig2}(a).
+It is composed of an array of subwavelength microwires with a periodicity of $\Lambda=130$ $\mu$m on a silica substrate with a thickness of $80$ $\mu$m.
+The topology of microwires are chosen such that they support Mie resonances to increase modulation depth and frequency conversion efficiency, and also allow for biasing graphene in a parallel capacitor configuration.
+The cores are made of silicon with radius of $R_{core}=40$ $\mu$m which are subsequently coated by thin insulating SiO$_2$ layers with radial thickness of 20 nm, in accordance to the biasing requirements.
+The geometrical parameters of the metasurface unit-cell are chosen for operation in the low-THz regime aiming for high frequency conversion in the operating band through engineering the resonant characteristics while minimizing the undesirable diffractions and coupling between the neighbor elements.
+Further discussion on the geometrical parameters and parametric studies are brought in section 1 of Supplemental Material.
+The electrical biasing of the element can be done by applying a voltage between the silicon core and the graphene which requires doping of the silicon \cite{sorger2012ultra}.
+Here, we use a moderately doped n-type silicon with the background carrier concentration of $n=10^{15}$ cm$^{-3}$.
 The silicon cores are connected to a ground plane while a time-varying electrical voltage is applied to the graphene layers through a 2D biasing grid which allows addressing and biasing each element, independently.
-It should be mentioned such electrical gating configurations have been used for realization of field-effect transistors using graphene-wrapped silicon microwires \cite{jin2011graphene}.
+The proposed configuration is inspired by field-effect transistors using graphene-wrapped silicon microwires \cite{jin2011graphene}.